CARINE DOUMIT

 The Story of Mir

-[The Monster that Became Dragon] is part of Fulgor or the book of children short stories collection.
+[The Monster that Became Dragon] is part of Fulgor or the book of children project.

 It is a story about a girl called Mir, who once lived on the